A Comprehensive Summary of Modern Israel

 In 1950 the Israeli Knesset proclaimed Jerusalem to be the capital of the new State of Israel, link.
 This proclamation was based upon historical connections, Bible prophecy and the true legal position defined by the 1920 San Remo Resolution, the 1922 British Mandate for Palestine and Article 80 of the UN Charter, link.
 Today, Jerusalem is where the Israeli government resides, where the country’s parliament stands and legislates and where the President, Prime Minister and Cabinet have their offices.

-But Israel’s stance is still disputed by the international community (as in the UN and the EU) which argues that Jerusalem must be the capital of both Israel and Palestine.
+But Israel’s stance was disputed by the international community (as in the UN and the EU) which argued that Jerusalem must be the capital of both Israel and Palestine.
 According to the US Supreme Court, ‘Jerusalem is not a part of Israel’, link.
-So in practice, the US and all other countries still have their embassies in Tel Aviv.
+So, until recently, the US and all other countries kept their embassies in Tel Aviv.

 Israel Facts: Demographics